The complex Lorentzian Leech lattice and the bimonster (II): Introduction

 (b) One has $\Aut(L) = R(L)$.
 The ``deflation relation'' holds in $R(L)$.

 (c) (see prop.
 6.1 in \cite{TB:EL}) Let $D^{\bot}$ be the set of $26$ mirrors, fixed by the $26$ simple reflections.
-The group $\Gamma$ possesses a subgroup $Q \simeq 2.\op{L}_3(3)$ (called the group of diagram automorphisms) which permutes the mirrors $D^{\bot}$ in the same way as $2.\op{L}_3(3)$ permutes the points and lines of $\PP^2(\FF_3)$.
+The group $\Gamma$ possesses a subgroup $Q \simeq 2.\op{PGL}(3, \FF_3)$ (called the group of diagram automorphisms) which permutes the mirrors $D^{\bot}$ in the same way as $2.\op{PGL}(3, \FF_3)$ permutes the points and lines of $\PP^2(\FF_3)$.
 The action of $Q$ fixes a unique point $\br$ in the complex hyperbolic space $Y$.
 The set $D^{\bot}$ consists of precisely the mirrors that are closest to $\br$. \end{theorem} We are interested in understanding the relationship between $R(L)$ and the bimonster.
 Daniel Allcock has made a conjecture to explain this relationship using complex hyperbolic geometry.
 (In-fact the conjecture predates \cite{TB:EL}). \begin{conjecture}[Allcock, see \cite{DA:Monstrous}, \cite{TB:EL}] {\it Consider the action of $\Gamma = \PP \Aut(L)$ on the complex hyperbolic space $Y$.
 Let $\cM$ be the union of the fixed points of the reflections in $\Gamma$.
 Let $Y^{\circ} = Y \setminus \cM$.
 Then the orbifold fundamental group of $Y^{\circ}/\Gamma$ maps onto bimonster.} \end{conjecture} See \cite{DA:Monstrous} for more on this conjecture and its possible ramifications.
 There are speculative ideas explored in \cite{DA:Monstrous} regarding a possible candidate for the conjectured monster manifold and an interpretation of $Y/\Gamma$ as a nice moduli space. \end{topic} \begin{topic}{\bf Summary of results: } In section \ref{sec-general}, we recall some basic definitions and set up our notations.
-We describe a construction of Lorentzian lattices from incidence graphs of finite projective planes.
-This is a direct generalization of the constructions given in \cite{TB:EL} and \cite{TB:QL} where two lattices, obtained by this construction, are studied.
+We explain how to construct our lattice $L$ from incidence geometry of $\PP^2(\FF_3)$.

 Section \ref{sec-L} recalls the results from \cite{TB:EL} that we need, in some detail.
 Lemma 3.2 and theorem 5.8 of \cite{TB:EL} show that $\Aut(L)$ can be generated by sixteen complex reflections of order $3$, making an $M_{6 6 6}$ diagram.
-The only new result in section \ref{sec-L} is a small improvement of this theorem.
-We prove that fourteen complex reflections of order $3$ suffice to generate the reflection group of $L$.
+In section \ref{sec-L}, we improve this by showing that fourteen complex reflections of order $3$ suffice to generate the reflection group of $L$.
 Since $L$ is $14$ dimensional, these fourteen reflections, making a $M_{6 5 5}$ diagram, form a minimal set of generators for $\Aut(L)$.